iotile/coretools/doc/source/index.rst

 ------------

-CoreTools is centered around creating and using IOTile Devices, which are typically hardware devices (i.e. actual, physical IOT sensors or actuators).
+CoreTools is centered around creating and using IOTile Devices, which are typically hardware devices (i.e. actual, physical IOT sensors or actuators) but can also be virtual agents running on normal computer.

 IOTile Devices are usually very small, highly customized things.

 For example, an IOTile Device might be a tiny temperature sensor beacon that